adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

 ### Experiment 2 – Frozen Backbone + Data Augmentation
+**Goal:**
-**Goal:** Explore how basic data augmentation affects performance
+Explore how basic data augmentation affects performance.

 **Setup:**
-- Same frozen backbone
-- Augmentations: RandomCrop, HorizontalFlip, Rotation (±15°)
-- Classifier remains the only trainable layer
+Same frozen backbone.
+Applied RandomCrop, HorizontalFlip, and Rotation (±15°).
+The classifier remains the only trainable layer.

 **Results:**
 - Moderate improvement in validation accuracy and stability
-- Lower loss and slight boost in precision and recall
+- Lower loss and a slight boost in precision and recall

 **Conclusion:**
 Even with a fixed backbone, data augmentation enriches the training signal and improves generalization.
 However, the model’s ceiling is limited without access to deeper layers.